Britain, outside the EU, will become more important than before. So claims the former US National Security Adviser John Bolton.16 December 2020

 ‘There’s a huge US interest,’ he said, in Britain remaining and expanding its global importance.

-Bolton predicted that the Biden administration would maintain the sort of tough stance on China that Trump had imposed in the past year.
+Bolton predicted that the Biden administration would maintain the sort of tough stance on China that President Donald Trump had imposed in the past year.
 He was worried, though, that Biden would not be tough enough on Russia, partly because Biden wanted to negotiate an extension to the START agreement though this was, he said, far more in Russia’s interest than America’s.

 Bolton accused China of making a very rapid expansion in its biological weapons programming.
 He suggested that China had been experimenting with viruses from bats as part of a biological warfare programme, and that an accidental leak of the virus appeared to have caused the worldwide pandemic.